pinax/symposion/README.rst

 symposion
 ----------

 ``symposion`` is a conference management solution from Eldarion.
 It was built with the generous support of the Python Software Foundation.
-See http://eldarion.com/symposion/ for commercial support, customization and hosting.
+See http://eldarion.com/symposion/ for the benefit and commercial support, customization and hosting.

 Quickstart